-If a transaction passes through, this means that the downsizer function does not change the input transaction size and type.
+If a transaction passes through, this means that the downsizing function does not change the input transaction size and type.

-If an exclusive transaction is split into multiple transactions at the output of the downsizer, the exclusive flag is removed and the master never receives an EXOKAY response.
-Response priority is the same as for the upsizer function.
+If an exclusive transaction is split into multiple transactions at the output of the downsizing function, the exclusive flag is removed and the master never receives an EXOKAY response.
+Response priority is the same as for the upsizing function.
 See Upsizing data width function on page 2-17.